Why Cellofest?

 Participants arrange their own housing.

-Bethany Beach offers a range of options, including vacation rentals, hotels, and nearby coastal towns.
-We recommend booking early, as summer availability is limited.
+Bethany Beach offers vacation rentals, hotels, and accommodations in nearby coastal towns.
+We recommend booking early, as summer availability can be limited.

 • What happens after I register?

-After registering, you’ll receive a welcome email with next steps, including repertoire (sent in May), housing suggestions, and a participant information form.
+After registering, you will receive a welcome email with next steps, including:

 Join Us at the Beach This August